UK guide • Ongoing costs • Practical advice

 Basic

-For brochure sites with occasional changes.
+For simple brochure sites with light support needs.

-• Core security updates
+• Core updates

 • Basic monitoring